Goose Continues to Honk and Shake Head

 While there are a number of factors that may contribute to the development of angel wing, nutritional factors, namely high levels of protein and carbohydrates, are a common cause.
 Genetics, incubation and hatching issues, as well as restricted exercise may also be contributing factors.
 When caught very early, angel wing can be corrected, but you should consult with a veterinarian to make sure you are taking appropriate corrective measures (while also addressing the underlying cause, if applicable).
 While bandages and splints are often used to correct angel wing, it is imperative you are shown how to do this correctly as improper technique can have unintended consequences.
 If not caught early, before the bones have mineralized, the condition will be permanent.
 While permanent disfiguration of the wing(s) is detrimental in free-living birds since it prevents them from being able to fly, sanctuary residents can live a happy, healthy life with the condition.

 If a resident starts showing signs of angel wing, be sure to consult with your veterinarian immediately, both to determine if the condition is correctable and also to determine the underlying cause.
 If you welcome a new goose who shows signs of angel wing, consult with your veterinarian to determine if interventions are appropriate or if the condition is permanent.
-Birds with severe angel wing may need modifications to their living space to prevent them from injuring the affected wing (for example making sure entryways are wide enough for them to fit through without hitting their wing).
+Birds with severe angel wing may need modifications to their living space The indoor or outdoor area where an animal resident lives, eats, and rests. to prevent them from injuring the affected wing (for example making sure entryways are wide enough for them to fit through without hitting their wing).

 Sources: